facebookresearch/sam-3d-objects/doc/setup.md

 ## 1. Pull Submodules

 The following code will pull external git submodules.
-It needs to be run only once (after `git clone` of the sam3d codebase).
+It needs to be run only once (after `git clone ...`).
 ```bash
 git submodule update --init --recursive
 ```